 The moonshine menu itself was not in stock when we visited, but the Moonshine Flight was new and listed, so I wanted to try it.
 Seeing as though I had no idea what I was getting into, I asked our server (who thankfully was also the bartender) to pick three of varying flavor palettes for me to try.
 She did not fail to provide three quality shines, and two chasers (the hot/buffalo sauce and the pecans).

 I didn’t even know that I liked Moonshine until trying this.
 If you think this is something you might find enjoyable, I would say to go for it.
-Hopefully they actually have them menu when you visit…
+Hopefully they actually have them on the menu when you visit…

 Thigh High Chicken Biscuits ($12)

-New to the menu, the thigh high chicken biscuits are a good new option.
+New to the menu, the thigh high chicken biscuits are a good option.
 The chicken tasted great (crispy and flavorful), and the hot honey topping was nice.
 The biscuits were still a little dry, but otherwise this is an enjoyable appetizer.

 Chopped Pork Barbecue Plate ($24)